Why It Works

 After toasting, cool the pistachios and then roughly chop.
 Combine with the milk and cream in a 3-quart saucier, and bring to a simmer over medium heat, stirring from time to time, then cover and cool to room temperature off heat.
 Once cool, refrigerate overnight, or up to 36 hours.

 Return the chilled pistachio-infused dairy to a simmer, then strain through a mesh sieve into a large bowl.
 The pistachios can be used as a 1:1 substitution for the pistachios called for in our pistachio paste, but they will not be used further in this recipe.
-That pistachio paste can go on to be used in our triple-pistachio buns, pistachio whipped cream, or our pistachio-frangipane tart.

 Let the 3-quart saucier cool until safe to touch (no need to wash), then add the toasted sugar, egg yolks, and salt, and whisk to combine.
 When smooth, add the warm pistachio-infused dairy and whisk gently to combine.

-Cook over medium-low heat, stirring and scraping constantly with a flexible, heat resistant spatula until warm to the touch, then increase heat to medium.
+Cook over medium-low heat, stirring and scraping constantly with a flexible, heat-resistant spatula until warm to the touch, then increase heat to medium.
 Continue stirring and scraping until thickened and steaming hot, or around 165°F (74°C), although precision is not required in a recipe like this.
 Strain the ice cream base into a non-reactive container, then whisk in the Cynar, or other liqueur.

 Color Correction, optional: Depending on the natural color of the pistachios, as well as the degree of browning developed in the toasting phase, and the intensity of the color of the yolks, the color of the ice cream base can range from army green to khaki, or outright yellow.
 This is perfectly normal, if not what's traditionally expected.
 If desired, the warm tone imparted by the toasted pistachios and egg yolks can be neutralized with a minute amount of blue gel paste.
 Place a single drop onto the edge of a knife, then dip the top of a whisk or spatula into the gel.
 Whisk or stir the base to disperse the color, and repeat as needed, stirring patiently between each addition to ensure the full color has developed.
 Use caution, as excess dye will produce a decidedly artificial color.